 A first measure consists of the exemption from seeking work while receiving the unemployment benefit for those who follow a course that is organized or subsidized by the regional departments of the employment agency, or an individual in professional training in a company or educational institute.
-Secondly, there are a number of ways in which unemployed who resume work, continue to be supported by the National Employment Office.
-A part of the wage consists of an activation measure allowance (mostly for jobs in the social economy sector such as sheltered workshops, community work or home help).
+Secondly, there are a number of ways in which unemployed who resume work, continue to be a.
+Part-time early retirement b.
+Time credit